Wen-Yuan-NG/Homepage/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Naixu Guo is now a master student at Osaka University with Keisuke Fujii as his advisor.
-He graduated from Kyoto University in 2020 with a physics background, and his research interests include quantum computing, condensed matter theory and machine learning theory.
+Naixu Guo is now a master student at Osaka University with Keisuke Fujii as the advisor.
+He graduated from Kyoto University in 2020, and his academic interests include quantum computing, condensed matter theory and machine learning theory.

-He has been studying the Chinese traditional instrument Guqin under Muka Fushimi since 2017.
-His financial funding is from the Hirose foundation.
+Naixu has been studying the Chinese traditional instrument Guqin under Muka Fushimi since 2017.
+He is financially supported by the Hirose Foundation.